 Bootcamps don’t offer college credit and they are just as often used to move straight into employment as they are for gearing up for a master’s degree.
 Although in the past they have primarily been run by private, for-profit organizations, major colleges are starting to offer them as an option.
-A prominent example in Washington DC is the George Washington University Data Analytics Boot Camp in Arlington, and also available online.
+A prominent example in Washington DC is the GW Data Analytics Boot Camp offered on campus and online.

 Bootcamps can be oriented at different types of skills at every level, but the GWU camp is aimed squarely at professionals who are just cutting their teeth in the field and who need a basic grounding in the principals of statistical modeling and forecasting, along with training in the essential tools of the trade.